commonmark/commonmark-java/README.md

 Use class `TablesExtension` in artifact `commonmark-ext-gfm-tables`.

+### Tables as text

+Enables text rendering tables using pipes as in [GitHub Flavored Markdown][gfm-tables].

+Use class `TextTablesExtension` in artifact `commonmark-ext-gfm-tables-text`.

 ### Heading anchor

 Enables adding auto generated "id" attributes to heading tags.
 The "id"